 Financial Statement Basics

 Let's take a step back.
-Surely if you've been working on your own bookkeeping, you might know a thing or two about your financial statements.
-However, if you'd like to brush up on the basics or make sure you have the essentials for tax season, we've put together some resources for you in the form of a downloadable kit:
+Surely if you've been doing your bookkeeping, you know a thing or two about your financial statements.
+However, if you'd like to brush up on the basics or make sure you have the essentials for tax season, we've put together some resources for you in this free kit:

 CSI Accounting Staff